 where is the universal morphism characterizing the homotopy category and similarly for .

-This is often in the literature given as the definition of, respectively , total left and right derived functors.
-Unfortunately, it is not clear how this definition by Kan extension relates to what should be the right (∞,1)-category theory picture.
-Moreover, the examples of derived functors that play any practical role are effectively always constructed instead rather by combining with cofibrant/fibrant or similar replacement functors.
-It then also happens that the functors so obtained are left or right Kan extensions.
+In the literature this is often takes as the definition of total left or right derived functors.
+Unfortunately, it is not clear how this definition by Kan extension relates to what should be the right (∞,1)-category theoretic situation above.
+Moreover, the examples of derived functors that play a role in practice are effectively always constructed instead rather by combining with cofibrant/fibrant or similar replacement functors.
+It is then but a happy byproduct that the functors so obtained also happen to be left or right Kan extensions.

 and then the (∞,1)-category-version in

 The special case of derived functors in the context of homological algebra is discussed from this general perspective in

 A dedicated discussion of this case is at derived functors in homological algebra.

 (if it exists).
 Dually, the right derived functor of is its left Kan extension along .
 Note the reversal of handedness; this is unfortunate but unavoidable.

 More generally, if is itself a category with weak equivalences, then by derived functors of we often mean derived functors of the composite